patilu66/code_ytb_bcn/README.md

 # YouTube Sockpuppets for Political Ideology Analysis

-## 📋 Description
+## Description

 This project creates and trains automated "sockpuppets" (virtual accounts) on YouTube to study political ideology bias in the YTB algorithm.
-Each sockpuppet trains on content from specific political ideologies, then searches for protest events to analyze how YouTube's recommendation algorithm affect the results.
+Each sockpuppet trains on content from specific political ideologies, then searches for protest events to analyze how YouTube's recommendation algorithm affects the results.
 This project replicates and extends the sockpuppet component of the study "YouTube, The Great Radicalizer?
 Auditing and Mitigating Ideological Biases in YouTube Recommendations" (Haroon et al., 2022), using the authors' publicly available driver to update and adapt it to the European context and to the study of protest-related content.

-The system trains sockpuppets representing 4 political ideologies:
+The system trains sockpuppets representing 4 political ideologies (instead of 5 in the initial project):
 - **Left** (`gauche`)
 - **Radical Left** (`gauche radicale`)
 - **Right** (`droite`)
 - **Extreme Right** (`droite extrême`)